 I’m assuming he has a life of his own and needy isn’t attractive you know.
 5 dates is very early days and you sound like you have spent most of that time glued to your phone waiting for it to ring or beep.

 Think smart, sassy and independent.
 Make him chase you.
 That way you will keep his interest.

-It is about 15-20 feet from my room and I can now hear almost the same high frequency noise at night even though the noise is not there (tinnitus).
-The solar panel system of the neighbor was activated about 4 days ago.
+It is about 15-20 feet from my room and I can now hear almost the same high-frequency noise at night even though the noise is not there (tinnitus).
+The solar panel system was activated about 4 days ago.